1. Introduction

 4.2 How to use the protocol

 This is a summary of the process.
-See the Annexes at the bottom of this chapter for more detailed information about each stage.
+See the Annexes for more detailed information about each stage.

 • Evaluate information and source;